|Lescouroux Gite||Self Catering||Saturday||1||2||1|

 The gite has been tastefully decorated and comfortably furnished for a couple providing spacious accommodation.
 It has a lovely covered terrace to protect you from the mid-day sun and also an outside terrace which leads to the private pool looking out onto open countryside.
 There are nearby paths leading down to the fishing lake.

-The gite has an open-plan living/dining area with vaulted ceiling, contemporary equipped kitchen, en suite shower room and spacious bedroom with King size bed and gorgeous bed linen.
+The gite has an open-plan living/dining area with vaulted ceiling, contemporary equipped kitchen, en suite shower room and spacious bedroom with King size bed.
 The shutters will help you keep cool during the summer months and there are heaters in all the rooms for any chilly evenings or any of the colder months.

 Frenchdoors lead onto the covered terrace with table, chairs and barbecue where you can relax and enjoy our views from sunrise to sunset and take in the local inhabitants of deer and other wildlife.
 At night the clear skies with little light pollution give an amazing show of the stars and planets.